 Hailed as, "One of New York's most exciting musicians..."
 A.J.
-Merlino’s intense and versatile performing style has made him a highly sought after percussionist.
-As a touring musician he has played in Scotland, Croatia, Greece, Thailand, Australia, and Argentina.
+Merlino’s intense and versatile performing style has made him a highly sought after percussionist and educator.
+As a touring musician, he has played in Scotland, Croatia, Greece, Thailand, Australia, and Argentina.
 He has also presented masterclasses at various seminars and colleges in the United States, Argentina, Australia, and Canada.
 While residing in Las Vegas, he performed on the Las Vegas strip with popular music artists such as Jay-Z, Ronnie Vannucci of The Killers, Eric Marienthal, and Cee Lo Green.

-A.J.
-Merlino is a freelance percussionist regularly performing with Remember Jones, We Used to Cut the Grass, Bella Vita, Colton Kayser Band, and performs as a soloist for an electronic percussion show entitled Percussion avec l'électronique.
-He can be heard of various recordings including: Tranquilizer!, Ladies and Gentlemen, Remember Jones – Remember Jones, Woodpecker – We Used to Cut the Grass, Stranger Heads Prevail – Thank You Scientist, Lost Vegas - UNLV Wind Orchestra, Welcome to Las Vegas - Ragtime Rebels Marimba Band, Rebels in Paris - Vox Ama Deus Ensemble.
+As a freelance percussionist, Merlino regularly performs with Remember Jones, We Used to Cut the Grass, and as a soloist for an electronic percussion show entitled Percussion avec l'électronique.
+He can be heard on various recordings including Tranquilizer!, Ladies and Gentlemen, Remember Jones – Remember Jones, Stranger Heads Prevail – Thank You Scientist, Woodpecker – We Used to Cut the Grass, Lost Vegas - UNLV Wind Orchestra, Welcome to Las Vegas - Ragtime Rebels Marimba Band, and Rebels in Paris - Vox Ama Deus Ensemble.

-A strong supporter of new music, Merlino uses his diverse skills on dozens of percussion instruments to commission new works from up and coming composers, such as a work for six-mallet marimba and choir by Los Angeles composer Justin Raines and new works for marimba by Casey Cangelosi and Pius Cheung.
+A strong supporter of new music, Merlino uses his diverse skills on dozens of percussion instruments to commission new works from up-and-coming composers, such as a work for six-mallet marimba and choir by Los Angeles composer Justin Raines and works for marimba by Casey Cangelosi and Pius Cheung.
 His work with new music also extends to numerous premieres utilizing various instrumentations by David T. Little, Virko Bailey, Jim Barnes, Scott Steele, Eric Whitacre, and Michael Daugherty.

-Merlino holds percussion performance degrees from Kutztown University and the University of Nevada Las Vegas where he earned his Doctor of Musical Arts degree.
+Merlino holds percussion performance degrees from Kutztown University and the University of Nevada, Las Vegas where he earned his Doctor of Musical Arts degree.
 A.J.
-Merlino was a 2017 and 2018 quarterfinalist for GRAMMY Foundation's Music Educator Award for his work as the Director of Music Industry Studies at Albright College and President of the Reading Samba School.
+Merlino was a 2017 and 2018 quarterfinalist for GRAMMY Foundation's Music Educator Award for his work as the founder, president, and music director of his 501(c)(3) non-profit, Reading Samba School.
+Merlino is currently an Assistant Professor of Music, and the Director of Music Industry Studies at Albright College.